mhagel/ff-mui/README.md

 # BillingCard Demo

 To speed up development, I use Github Copilot.
-It helped me do some boilerplate React component code.
+It helped me do some boilerplate React component code, and I asked it to give me some a11y tips to make sure I didn't forget anything.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).